DanielKowalczyk1984/PM/.gitlab/merge_request_templates/default.md

 <!-- Please try to limit your pull request to one type, submit multiple pull requests if needed. -->

-Please check the type of change your PR introduces:
+Please check the type of change your MR introduces:

 - [ ] Bugfix
 - [ ] Feature